Efimish/efimish.github.io/src/content/posts/how-i-made-this-website.md

 This time I set some goals beforehand:

 - Self-introduction: A place to share some information about myself.
-- Blogging: A platform to publish my thoughts.
+- Blogging: A platform to publish my thoughts freely.
-  I prefer writing in [Markdown](/posts/markdown-and-its-feautres).
 - Flexibility: Room for custom pages if needed.
 - Best practices: Fast loading, simplicity, following web standards.